 Properties with even numbered addresses will be allowed to water their lawns on Tuesdays and Fridays.

-Lawn watering between the hours of 9:00 AM and 5:00 PM on any day is prohibited.
+Lawn watering between the hours of 9:00 AM and 5:00 PM via sprinklers or automatic irrigation systems on any day is prohibited.

-OTHER OUTDOOR WATER USE
+ALLOWED OUTDOOR WATER USE